For our four-year anniversary, we bought ourselves a new logo.

 On the other hand, if you’re still mulling your so-called micro-quibble four years later, maybe it’s time to upgrade it to macro.

 Our lead designer, Olaf, took up the challenge of redesigning our mark.
 He retired to his design cave to sketch out some ideas.
-Here are a few he explored:
+He presented us with these results of his exploration:

 While we all liked these logos, Olaf would not take yes for an answer.
 Before we could sit down to decide which we wanted to choose for further development, Olaf disappeared in a cloud of cartoon smoke.
 Back to the design cave!